 Betahistine is a drug which is commonly prescribed to patients suffering from vertigo, dizziness, unsteadiness or imbalance.
-It is often given to patients of Meniere’s disease which is a condition in which the pressure of the innerear fluid is increased.
-The symptoms of Meniere’s disease consists of episodes of vertigo, hearing loss in one ear with a ringing sensation.
+It is often given to patients with Meniere’s disease which is a condition in which the pressure of the inner ear fluid is increased.
+The symptoms of Meniere’s disease consists of episodes of vertigo, hearing-loss in one ear with a ringing sensation.
 Betahistine was first registered in 1970 for the treatment of Meniere’s disease.
 It is available under several brand names like Vertin, Betavert, B-stil, Betahist, Vertistar, Serc, Hiserk, Betaserc, Vergo etc.

 Betahistine should be avoided or prescribed with caution in the following:

 Betahistine is a histamine analogue which has an H1 receptor agonist and H3 receptor antagonist role.
 Due to this effect, it should not be given with H1 receptor antagonist like Cinnarizine as it will reduce the efficiency of both drugs.

 Betahistine should be taken in the dosage prescribed by your doctor for the duration specified.
 Always inform your doctor about any pre-existing medical condition and share the following information: